realcopacetic/skin.copacetic/README.md

 - Fixed issue where navigating from settings to a shortcut like TMDB Helper caused background slideshow to become hidden
 - Fixed window order issue when modal dialogs called from keyboard shortcut during playback (sometimes they would appear behind the diffuse layer)
 - Fixed infoscreen widgets not loading on first opening if they rely on window properties from script by adding fallback variables using ListItems.
+- Added support for Youtube and other plugins using container.content(videos) for multiple views in myvideonav.xml and for home screen widgets.
+- Added missing default value for Skin.String(Widget6_Display) so the label isn't missing from the slider in skin settings when configuring Widget 6.

 **1.1.5**
 - Removed visualisation.waveform dependency as this addon is not available on Linux